TWUOnline/multi-access/pages/05.teach/03.HIPS/default.md

 The University of Waterloo suggests similar themes in [High Impact Practices (HIPs) or Engaged Learning Practices](https://uwaterloo.ca/centre-for-teaching-excellence/support/integrative-learning/high-impact-practices-hips-or-engaged-learning-practices):

-1. Set performance expectations at  appropriately high levels, and effectively communicate these expectations to students
+1. Set **performance expectations** at  appropriately high levels, and effectively communicate these expectations to students
-1. Encourage students to invest significant and meaningful time and effort on authentic, complex tasks over an extended period of time
+1. Encourage students to invest significant and meaningful time and effort on **authentic, complex tasks** over an extended period of time
-1. Add meaningful interactions amongst students and between faculty and students about substantive matters
+1. Add **meaningful interactions** amongst students and between faculty and students about substantive matters
-1. Challenge students’ ways of thinking, increase interactions with individuals with experiences and life experiences different from their own, Experiences with diversity
+1. **Challenge students’ ways of thinking**, increase interactions with individuals with experiences and life experiences different from their own, Experiences with diversity
-1. Provide frequent, timely and constructive feedback
+1. Provide frequent, timely and constructive **feedback**
-1. Increase periodic, structured opportunities to reflect and integrate learning
+1. Increase periodic, structured opportunities to **reflect and integrate learning**
-1. Provide opportunities to discover relevance of learning through real-world applications, or add a real-world/authentic experience
+1. Provide opportunities to discover relevance of learning through **real-world applications**, or add a real-world/authentic experience
-1. Add a public demonstration of competence
+1. Add a **public demonstration** of competence

 !!!
 What have you found that impacts learners success in your course?